pjungwir/postgres-temporal-talk/slides.md

 - Accidentally changing history is especially acute in OLTP databases where everything is normalized.
 - Almost every project I see the need.
   - show slides
-  - Also apparently agriculture: Snodgrass has the cattle example, Date & Darwen teamed up with Lorentzos at the Agricultural University of Agriculture, and a temporal Rails plugin is by the Italian Fund for Agricultural Development.
+  - Also apparently agriculture: Snodgrass has the cattle example, Date & Darwen teamed up with Lorentzos at the Agricultural University of Athens, and a temporal Rails plugin is by the Italian Fund for Agricultural Development.
 I don't know why temporal databases are so popular among ag people.
 - Today people just tolerate the errors, e.g. you can't generate your 2014 sales report and get the same numbers as before.